usds/SME-QA-Website/pages/phases/getting-started/collecting-data.md

 <p class="usa-intro">
   {{ page.intro }}
 </p>

+To gauge the success of your hiring action, collect baseline data about recent hiring actions at your agency.
+If you plan a delegated examination (DE) pilot, you will want to collect data from past DE actions, and so forth.
+You'll compare this information with the results you receive when your new hiring action is complete.
+If you share this data with us we can help you analyze the data and evaluate your results.

 For one to two recent DE actions for a similar GS level and series to the position you plan to fill, gather: